 Obesity is a common health issue with captive emeralds, caused by overfeeding.

 The reason why emeralds are so susceptible is their slow metabolism and strong feeding response.

 Emeralds have been known to accept food indiscriminately, whether they’re hungry or not.

 Obesity can lead to heart and liver problems, so it’s important to follow the feeding guidelines mentioned earlier in this guide.

 For experienced reptile keepers, the emerald tree boa is a jewel of the snake world.
 As with a precious jewel, it requires special care.

 Despite this, it’s definitely worth it.
 This is one snake that will make any reptile keeper proud.

-But if you’re not yet sure about getting an emerald tree boa yet, then perhaps the rainbow boa can be another interesting challenge.
+But if you’re not yet sure about getting an emerald tree boa yet, then perhaps the rainbow boa or green tree python can be another interesting challenge.